RoyalPineapple/blowcontrol/blowcontrol/GAMEPLAN.md

 - **Professional CLI** with comprehensive help and error handling
 - **Modular architecture** makes extending the system straightforward

-The app is production-ready for controlling Dyson devices via MQTT with both interactive and programmatic interfaces.
+The app is production-ready for controlling BlowControl devices via MQTT with both interactive and programmatic interfaces.